Top 10 Development Goals for Leaders in the New Year

 Delegate more.
 My unwillingness or inability to let go is causing me to work long hours, preventing me from having the time to be more strategic, and is retarding the development of my team.
 I’ll do some serious self-reflection, or work with a coach or mentor, to figure out what's causing me not to delegate.
 Is it my own ego?
 Is it a lack of confidence in my team?
 Once I get to the root cause, I will create a list of everything I do and make hard decisions on what to delegate, who to delegate to, how to do it, and by when.

 Be more strategic.
-I’ll improve my ability to see the big picture and take a longer range, broader business perspective.
+Being more strategic will help me improve my ability to see the big picture and take a longer range, broader business perspective.
 I’ll learn to step back from the day-to-day tactical details of my business and focus on the “why ” not just the “what” and “how.”

 Be a better listener.
 I need to learn to pay attention and demonstrate to others that I value what they have to say.
 I’ll use active listening, open-ended questions, body language, and eliminate distractions that get in the way of my ability to listen.

 Micromanage less (or not at all).
-No one likes to think of themselves as a micromanager, but after having taken the quiz 20 Clues That You Might Be a Micromanager, I realized I have room for improvement.
+No one likes to think of themselves as a micromanager, but after taking this quiz, I realized I have room for improvement.
 Delegating more will help, but it will be important to give my team members the freedom to do it their way, without me breathing down their necks.

 Improve my financial acumen.
 I need to learn how to understand, interpret, and use “the numbers” to improve my business.
 I’ll start by taking an Excel course, then a “Finance for Non-Financial Managers” course.